-Most people freeze meat, fish and vegetables, but when it come to food to freeze, there are other items you might not have in your freezer, which you really should.
+Most people freeze meat, fish and vegetables, but when it come to frozen foods, there are other items you might not have in your freezer, which you really should.

 How many times do you wake up the next morning to find a thimble of wine at the bottom of the bottle?
 You aren’t going to bother putting a stopper in for half a glass, so why don’t you freeze it?
-Red wine goes really well in anything tomato based and white wine goes well in a white sauce.
+Red wine goes really well in tomato-based sauces and white wine goes well in a white sauce.
 I pour my leftovers into an ice tray and then pop them out and add them to my food when I’m cooking.
+I find that it helps to enhance the natural flavours within foods.

 Another thing that I store in ice cube trays is stock.
 I don’t cook a Sunday dinner at home often, but when I do, I always ensure I have enough stock to fill an ice tray.
 I think that homemade stock tastes so much better than the shop-bought equivalent.
-Popping a homemade stock ice cube out and adding it to my home cooking adds another level of flavour.
+Popping a homemade stock ice cube out and adding it to sauces, or gravy, adds another level of flavour.

 If you don’t freeze grapes then you should.
 Not only do they go really well in a glass of wine (they act like an ice cube), but they’re also a tasty snack.